"You could parachute him into an island full of cannibals and come back in five years and he'd be the king."

 Musk co-founded OpenAI with Altman in 2015, united by a shared fear that Google's DeepMind was moving too fast without safety guardrails.
 But in early 2018, when Altman and the other co-founders rejected Musk's proposal to take majority control — or merge OpenAI into Tesla — Musk resigned from the board.
 Privately, he told the team their "probability of success was 0."

-Watch how Altman responds to each escalation.
+Watch how Altman responds.

 And in a Bloomberg interview, the most psychologically revealing line: "Probably his whole life is from a position of insecurity.
 I feel for the guy.
 I don't think he's a happy person."